Mipostor/Mipostor/README.md

 - Hi, I’m Mifta Setya Pratama
-- I am student at SMKNN 1 Jenangan from class X-RPL B
+- I am student at SMKN 1 Jenangan from class X-RPL B
 - This is my official github account
 - You can message at @mftasty_ (Instagram)